khulnasoft-lab/clix.py/docs/tutorial/subcommands/callback-override.md

 </div>

-## Overriding the callback when adding a sub-Typer
+## Overriding the callback when adding a sub-Clix

-Lastly, you can override the callback defined anywhere else when adding a sub-Typer with `app.add_typer()` using the `callback` parameter.
+Lastly, you can override the callback defined anywhere else when adding a sub-Clix with `app.add_clix()` using the `callback` parameter.

 This has the highest priority: